DBCDK/dbcdk.github.io/Culrservice.md

 A database which stores the submitted data from the affiliated institutions which are data providers

-An adminstration system: CULR access for data providers (or brokers acting on behalf of one or more providers) and services are administered through DBC’ VIP-base (https://vip.dbc.dk) in section J. CULR profile.

 ## Definitions
 A *Service* uses CULR to obtain user information: Potential services could for instance be end user access components or common digital library